shadowed1/ChromeOS_PowerControl/README.md

 - Pairs fanduty with thermal0 temperature sensor for a user adjustable fan-temperature curve.
 - Uses hysteresis formula to attempt a better sounding and performing fan curve than the OEM provides.
 - Uses a kickstart mechanism when fan leaves 0% to enable zero RPM mode for any fan type.
+- Default FanControl behavior has aggressive fan ramp-up behavior with a graceful decrease.

 <br>